AI-Fit-GMS/GMS-frontend/CONTRIBUTING.md

-# Contributing to GymPro Frontend
+# Contributing to AI-Fit Frontend

 Thank you for your interest in contributing!
 This document provides guidelines and instructions for contributing.